JitheshPavan/GPT_Translator/README.md

 # Script
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://githubtocolab.com/JitheshPavan/GPT_Translator/blob/main/Pre_LN_Transformer.ipynb)

-In the model folder, the model is explained with detailed comments.
+If you want the model code with explanation check out files in model folder.

-Pre_LN_Transformer is a complete script with training.
+Pre_LN_Transformer is the complete script with training.

 ## Training
 In the original paper, the authors used warmup steps during training.
 The output gradients of the original transformer are huge.
-So, we use warmup to gradually build up to the learning rate so that that model can stabilize.
-But, if we shift the position of the Layernorm layer to behind the multi-head attention rather than after the residual layer, gradients remain stable.
+So, we use warmup to gradually build up to the learning rate so that that model gradients can stabilize.
+But, if we shift the position of the Layernorm layer to the behind of multi-head attention layer rather than after the residual layer, gradients remain stable.
 So you don't need a warmup for the latter.
 Note: both types of transformers can achieve the same accuracies.
 One is significantly faster.

 <p align="center">
   <img src="https://github.com/JitheshPavan/GPT_Translator/blob/main/data/loss.png" width="400"/>